A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Professional Hunter: Along The Roads To Adventure

 Professional Hunter: Along The Roads To Adventure by Robert Montvoisin (2002).
-Part I of his amazing adventure packed book is an autobiography brimming with unforgettable experiences and includes stories of big game hunting that took place before he turned professional.
-Part II consists exclusively of big game hunting stories culled from his exceptional forty-year career in eight central African countries.
+Part one of his adventure packed book is an autobiography brimming with stories of big game hunting that took place before he turned professional.
+Part two of the book consists of big game hunting stories from the author's forty-year professional career in eight central African countries.

 Bill Morkel